rism-international/marcxml-tools/README.md

 RISM record filter is a small ruby utility program for filtering records from the complete XML open dataset of sources at http://opac.rism.info.

-Filtering is defined by key-value pairs in a YAML-configuration file (default: query.yaml):
+Filtering rules are defined by key-value pairs in a YAML-configuration file (default: query.yaml):

 * Key is the Marc21 file (e.g. 100$a)
 * Value is a regular expression (e.g. "Mozart.*")